Immunity Boosting Mocktails

 Ice cubes: optional

 Muddle pomegranate juice and ginger in a pitcher.
-Stir in rest of ingredients.
+Stir in the rest of ingredients.
 Pour over optional ice in glass and garnish as desired.
 Cheers!

 How can kiwifruit benefit our immune system?
 Kiwis are abundant in vitamins A, B9, C, E, and K, mineral potassium, carotenoids, lutein, and other phytonutrients, omega-3 fatty acids.